QualitativeDataRepository/iqmrnavigator/information/index.md

 ---------------------------------

 All IQMR participants present a research design for feedback and critique by participant peers.
 Research design discussion groups are held for 1 hour and 15 minutes on most mornings of the Institute.
 The Instructor Information and Participant Information pages have more information about [writing and presenting a research design](/participants/research-design-instructions) (participants) and chairing research design sessions (instructors, to come).
 The presentation schedule will be available in June.

+## IQMR Facebook

+The IQMR Facebook has names, images (unless opting out), affiliations, and email addresses of all IQMR 2025 participants and staff.
+Participants review a draft version about two weeks before the Institute and can request changes.
+The final version is made available in the IQMR Zotero group shortly before the Institute.